iamdavidfrancis/blog.iamdavidfrancis.com/content/posts/2024/discord-bot-again.md

 ## 2. Set up the bot code

 If you want to follow along yourself, I've set up a [template repo](https://github.com/iamdavidfrancis/discord-bot-template) on GitHub to make it a little bit easier.
 It already has the `package.json`, `tsconfig.json`, and `src/index.ts` files created.
+Once you've cloned it, you should run `npm install` to get all the packages downloaded to your `node_modules`.

 It also has a file named `.env.example`.
 I'm using the `dotenv` package to handle secrets when working locally.
 For now, you should rename the file `.env` and add your Discord Client ID and Token.
 The `.env` file is in the `.gitignore` so it won't be checked in with your secrets.